 While it is a challenge to be informed of the latest in immigration policy and procedure, one source that will always contain the most current information is the Code of Federal Regulations, Title 8.
 The single chapter under Title 8 contains all rules that the Department of Homeland Security has issued relating to immigrants and non-immigrants while in the U.S. The Code of Federal Regulations can be found at the Government Printing Office Web Site.

 University appointments are subject to the Federal government requirement that non-U.S. workers have valid status while employed.
-Faculty & Staff Immigration Services are available to advise any BGSU contracting official interested in the process of hiring internationals and/or retaining international employees.
+Faculty & Staff Immigration Services is the first point of contact for any BGSU contracting official interested in the process of hiring internationals and/or retaining international employees.
 Each international hire must be viewed as unique with regard to the appropriate hiring and retention strategy and in accordance with existing U.S. law.

 The basis for the rules governing the hiring and retention of foreign nationals are found in several Federal policies that specifically address employment: the Immigration Act of 1990 (IMMACT ’90), the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRAIRA ’96), and the American Competitiveness and Workforce Improvement Act, 1996.
 The Immigration Reform and Control Act of 1986 (IRCA), signed into law on November 6, 1986, makes it unlawful for any employer, including BGSU, to knowingly hire or to continue to employ a foreign national who is not authorized to work.